 Behind the house is a restored slave cabin from the 1840s of the kind that would have lined the property near the sugarcane field as well as an historic schoolhouse dating from the 1830s.
 A display gives a glimpse of their meager provisions and the backbreaking work required in the field as well as general slave life on plantations.
 There are also details about the Code Noir, the French laws governing slavery in Louisiana.

 Specifics are sparse about the enslaved people who made San Francisco run thanks to customs and time.
 But the quality of their work is obvious and endures in the magnificence of the house they did not get to live in.

 There are 10 plantations to visit in the River Parishes.
 It’s possible to see two or three in one day if you plan your schedule carefully.

 In general, tours leave on the hour–and possibly on the half-hour, depending on the plantation.
 House tours take about 45 minutes, though you’ll want to leave time to explore the grounds on your own.
 The guided tour at Whitney Plantation, which includes the house, several memorials, and outbuildings, takes 1.5 hours.

 Booking ahead is possible at some of the plantations, including Whitney, Houmas House, and San Francisco.
 This is particularly advisable if your visit falls on a weekend or during other busy times.
 If you can’t book ahead and a house tour is a priority, get in line or put your name on the list as soon as you arrive because the capacity is often capped.

-It’s possible to visit the plantations as a day trip from New Orleans.
+It’s possible to visit the plantations as a day trip when you visit New Orleans.
 But the best way to see them is in the evenings when everyone else has left.
 Plus, that means you can add other activities in the area like swamp tours or culinary experiences.

 Oak Alley–The cottages at Oak Alley Plantation feel like a country retreat.
 With cushy sitting rooms, a kitchen, and the plantation’s famous mint juleps delivered to your door, it’s hard to ask for more.